University of Michigan-Dearborn is committed to making an advanced degree affordable to students.

 Eligibility: College of Education, Health, and Human Services non-resident graduate students with an initial minimum cumulative GPA of 3.0 (4.0 scale).
 Continuing students must have a minimum cumulative GPA of 3.2 (4.0).
 Students must be enrolled for at least 6 credits hours per semester (3 credit hours in the summer or final semester of the program).
-Any applicant wanting to enroll for less than 6 credits would need to submit a petition (academic petition form) requesting an exception to this policy.
 Student academic record must be free of academic misconduct.

 Eligibility: College of Education, Health, and Human Services students.

 This endowed scholarship was established by alumni Dr. Carole A. Fielek and Mr. Anthony C. Fielek to encourage continued progress toward a degree in the College of Education, Health, and Human Services (CEHHS).
 Awards will be based on merit and need.